 Religious faith has long held a strong link to matchmaking and arranged marriage.
-Per Jewish tradition, God was the original matchmaker, creating Eve out of Adam's rib so that the two could share company and procreate [source: Kadden and Kadden].
-Documented in the Bible, Torah and the Talmud, matchmakers have held a position in orthodox society throughout its history and the Jewish diaspora.
+In Jewish tradition, God was the original matchmaker, creating Eve out of Adam's rib so that the two could share company and procreate [source: Kadden and Kadden].
+Therefore, matchmakers held a prominent position in Jewish history.
 Fathers customarily bore the responsibility of selecting adequate grooms for their daughters and might request assistance from a local matchmaker, or shadchan, to seek out an eligible bachelor.
 Matchmakers may then team up with rabbis to pair young men and women in the community, something that still takes place in orthodox communities.

 In Southeast Asia, arranged marriage remains a common custom, and the family often functions as matchmaker.
 With marriage a cornerstone establishment of the Hindu faith, the matchmaking tradition has existed in India, for instance, since the fourth century, and even in the 21st century, about 90 percent of Indian marriages are set up [source: Toledo].
 Boys' families are generally the ones that initiate a search for a bride and may also solicit a matchmaker to ensure that a girl's family line and astrological signs are compatible [source: Flanigan].
 Younger, more urban generations have sought more autonomy in their romantic lives, but even in the United States, some Indian singles continue to keep the family involved in their marital decisions, allowing them to vet or even choose potential suitors [source: Jain].